gruntjs/grunt-docs/grunt.file.md

-There are many provided methods for reading and writing files, traversing the filesystem and finding files by matching wildcard patterns.
+There are many provided methods for reading and writing files, traversing the filesystem and finding files by matching globbing patterns.
 Many of these methods are wrappers around built-in Node.js file functionality, but with additional error handling, logging and character encoding normalization.

 _Note: all file paths are relative to the Gruntfile unless the current working directory is changed with `grunt.file.setBase` or the `--base` command-line option._